drewschrauf/robotronic/README.md

     getThreadHandler().makeImageDownloader(url, imageView)

 Examples of usage can be found in the source directory under `com.drewschrauf.example.robotronic`.
+More information about Robotronic can be found in the [wiki](https://github.com/drewschrauf/robotronic/wiki).